 Invasive species management

 The Carolinas have no shortage of invasive plant species.
-Chinese privet, Bradford pear seedlings, kudzu, and Japanese honeysuckle are some of the most common offenders in York County and the surrounding area.
+Chinese privet, Bradford pear seedlings, kudzu, and Japanese honeysuckle are some of the most common offenders in York County and the surrounding area — the Clemson Extension invasive species program provides identification guides and control strategies for these plants.
 Left unchecked, these species crowd out native plants, block sunlight from reaching the forest floor, and make land unusable.

 Mulching removes all above-ground growth and covers the area with a layer of mulch that blocks light and suppresses regrowth.
 It is not a permanent solution for every invasive species — some have root systems that will try to come back — but it is the most effective mechanical first step.
 After mulching, targeted follow-up treatment is much easier and more effective than trying to manage a dense stand of invasive plants.